 General Admissions Requirements

-Noble Forward and Southern New Hampshire University operate an open enrollment process.
+Noble Forward, Southern New Hampshire University, and Brandman University operate an open enrollment process.
 All high school graduates of Noble campuses are eligible, and there are no additional academic requirements.
 We do not require a transcript from previous colleges attended except in cases of credit transfer.

 Please note, we will not accept current college students into the Forward program without a referral from your alumni counselor.